Subscription Modal Banner

 Starr TraveLead Travel Insurance | Allianz Partners Travel Insurance | HLAS CovidSafe Travel Protect 360 | AIG Travel Guard® Direct | FWD Travel Insurance | Singlife Travel Insurance | Starr Cruise To Nowhere Travel Insurance | Sompo Travel Insurance | MSIG TravelEasy | Etiqa (TIQ) Travel Insurance | Tokio Marine TM Xplora Plus | Ergo Travel Protect

 Everyone always says that travelling overseas solo, at least once, is life-changing.
 Cliche as it sounds, it’s true.
+Travelling solo can be an exhilarating and transformative experience, regardless of your travel expertise or budget.
 But along with the excitement, comes a lot of precautions and dangers that solo travellers should be prepared for – particularly for younger or female travellers.

-Also, travel tips and advice can vary quite substantially depending on which country or region of the world you visit.
-Nonetheless, these are 20 popular (and obscure) tips that we think every solo traveller should take note of. 📝🤓🌎
+Whether you’re a seasoned explorer seeking fun places to travel alone or flying alone for the first time, the allure of solo travel is timeless.
+Yet, travel tips and advice can vary quite substantially depending on which country or region of the world you visit.
+To help you navigate the world independently, safely, and memorably, here are 24 popular tips that we think every solo traveller should take note of. 📝🤓🌎

 Table of contents

-What are some essential travel tips for solo travellers?
+What are some essential pre-travel tips for solo travellers?

 It might be tempting to just be completely spontaneous and #yolo your solo trip for maximum fun and excitement; but let’s be real, it’s still safer to err on the side of caution for certain aspects of travelling.